tree-plenish/access-portal-frontend/README.md

 Contains functionality for Download as Excel Sheet Button so users can download volunteer information as a .csv file.
 ### ExportTreeRequestsButton.js
 Contains functionality for Download as Excel Sheet Button so users can download tree request information as a .csv file.
+### index.js, index.css
+Defines the app's routes and which React components will be served at the appropriate route.
+The 'treeplenishportal.com' route, aka '/' directs to the Landing page, while the 'treeplenishportal.com/dashboard' route maps to Skeleton.js to determine which stage a school is in.
 ### Landing.js
 Displays Login component upon initial website load.
 ### Leaderboard.js